Strozzi family

-The House of Strozzi is the name of an ancient (later noble) Florentine family, who like their great rivals the House of Medici, began in banking before moving into politics.
+The House of Strozzi is an ancient patrician (later noble with princely and ducal titles) Florentine family, who like their great rivals the House of Medici, began in banking before moving into politics.
 Until its exile from Florence in 1434, the Strozzi family was by far the richest in the city, and was rivaled only by the Medici family, who ultimately took control of the government and ruined the Strozzi both financially and politically.
 This political and financial competition was the origin of the Strozzi-Medici rivalry.
 Later, while the Medici ruled Florence, the Strozzi family ruled Siena, which Florence attacked, causing great animosity between the two families.
 Soon afterward, the Strozzi married into the Medici family, essentially giving the Medici superiority.

 History

 Palla Strozzi (1372–1462) neglected the family bank, but played an important part in the public life of Florence, and founded the first public library in Florence in the monastery of Santa Trinita, as well as commissioning the important Strozzi Altarpiece of the Adoration of the Magi by Gentile da Fabriano.
 He played a leading part in forcing the exile of Cosimo de' Medici in 1433, but after Cosimo's pardon a year later, was himself exiled, and never returned.